 Among the many names for the Northwestern wolf are Mackenzie Valley wolf, Canadian timber wolf, and Alaskan timber wolf.

-Wolves can move as fast as 36 to 38 miles per hour over short distances, such as when they rush in to capture prey.
-However, they typically move at 5 miles per hour when they wander as a pack.
+Wolves can move as fast as 36 to 38 miles per hour (58 to 61 kilometers per hour) over short distances, such as when they rush in to capture prey.
+However, they typically move at 5 miles per hour (8 kilometers per house) when they wander as a pack.

-The average wolf will typically have a total of 42 teeth in its mouth made up of 12 incisors, four canines, ten molars, and 16 premolars.
+The average wolf will typically have a total of 42 teeth in its mouth, consisting of 12 incisors, four canines, ten molars, and 16 premolars.
 The canines are the most prominent and can grow up to 2.5 inches long.
 They are used to hold their prey.

 When the word “wolf” is mentioned, the gray wolf is usually the first picture that comes to mind.
 However, there are several other kinds of wolves (about 30 subspecies) that can be found across the northern hemisphere.
 Some examples of other subspecies of wolves include; the red wolf, Eurasian wolf, Arctic wolf, Tundra wolf, and Steppe wolf.